-1. Since 31 January 2013, you have been permitted and encouraged to accept instructions on a contractual basis.
+- 1. Since 31 January 2013, you have been permitted and encouraged to accept instructions on a contractual basis.
 You are therefore able to sue for unpaid fees.
 Indeed, the Bar Council will not place solicitors or authorised persons on its advisory list of defaulting solicitors or other authorised persons unless a barrister has obtained a judgment for fees (or there has been a failure to pay a Joint Tribunal or arbitral award).
-In effect, you are expected to sue for unpaid fees.
+In effect, you are expected to sue for unpaid fees. - 2.
+You are required by the Code of Conduct to provide clear information about your fees and the basis of charging; to keep appropriate records; and to provide sufficient information in your fee notes.
+Relevant provisions of the Code include rC19

-2. You are required by the Code of Conduct to provide clear information about your fees and the basis of charging; to keep appropriate records; and to provide sufficient information in your fee notes.
-Relevant provisions of the Code include rC19 (not misleading clients and potential clients); rrC22-24 (defining the terms or basis on which instructions are accepted); rC88 (administration and conduct of self-employed practice); and rC125.7 (public access rules).
+(not misleading clients and potential clients); rrC22-24 (defining the terms or basis on which instructions are accepted); and rC88 (administration and conduct of self-employed practice).
+In a public access or licensed access case, rC125.7 and rC136-137, respectively, are relevant.